Remember that the spirit of the festival is to have fun, and it’s no fun when people get hurt!

 - When the person is found and in distress, commence First Aid and / or CPR as required

 Please note that if you find yourself under an over turned boat, there should be an air pocket available for you to catch your breath and get your bearings.
 Feel your way to the side of the boat and then surface on the outside.

 All Rules and Regulations are based on the Dragon Boat Canada Rules of Racing and local rules and regulations developed by Lethbridge Rotary Dragon Boat Festival Committee.
 These rules and regulations are subject to change based on the race director’s judgment.

 The intent of this festival is to provide the community with an opportunity to gather and work together for the promotion of the sport; building friendships and good will!

-The minimum race crew is 16 paddlers, maximum of 20 paddlers, one drummer and one steer.
+The minimum race crew is based on the crew category, Naut Dragons min 10 paddlers, Recreation min of 14 paddlers and Competitive min of 16 paddlers, maximum of 20 paddlers.
+All boats require one drummer and one steer.
 All mixed crews must have a minimum of 8 female paddlers.
 All paddlers must be on the crew roster, there is a maximum roster of 26 (unless a qualifying crew).

 The festival races are approximately 200 (Saturday morning) and 500 meters in length.
 Challenge races may differ.

 Crews are assigned lanes, by number, and must stay within these lanes during the start, race and finish.